 If the operator does not understand what is meant by "owned by the operation", offer the definitions noted on the questionnaire.
-Owned by the operation can mean either the house is recorded as an asset in farm record books or deeded as part of the farm.
+"Owned by the operation" means the house is recorded as an asset in farm record books, or deeded as part of the farm.